It starts with a dream. Then you ask questions… basic questions. Then you seek for answers.

 DO I NEED A TRAVEL INSURANCE?

 – Travel insurance is not required but highly encouraged.
-If you can, do not be like us who trekked at our own risks without insurance.
+If you can, do not be like us who trekked on our own risks without insurance.
 Get one that includes airlift or pay the hefty amount in case of emergency and you have none.

 HOW MANY HOURS OF TREKKING DAILY?